-NOTICE OF SPECIAL MEETING TO BE HELD ON
+NOTICE OF SPECIAL MEETING TO BE HELD ON December 12, 2001

-To the Stockholders of America First Mortgage Investments, Inc.
+To the Stockholders of

-, 2001 at NOTICE IS HEREBY GIVEN that a special meeting of stockholders of America First Mortgage Investments, Inc., a Maryland corporation, will be held on 10:00 a.m., local time, at , for the following purposes:
+NOTICE IS HEREBY GIVEN that a special meeting of stockholders of America First Mortgage Investments, Inc., a Maryland corporation, will be held on December 12, 2001 at 9:30 a.m., local time, at the Four Seasons Hotel, 57 East 57th Street, New York, New York 10022, for the following purposes:

-- 1. to consider and vote upon a proposal to approve the issuance of shares of our common stock pursuant to, and the other transactions contemplated by, an Agreement and Plan of Merger, dated as of September 24, 2001, among our company, America First Mortgage Advisory Corporation, our external manager, America First Companies L.L.C., the principal stockholder of the Manager, and the other stockholders of the Manager; and - 2. to transact such other business as may properly come before the special meeting or any adjournment or postponement thereof.
+1. to consider and vote upon a proposal to approve the issuance of shares of our common stock pursuant to, and the other transactions contemplated by, an Agreement and Plan of Merger, dated as of September 24, 2001, among our company, America First Mortgage Advisory Corporation, our external manager, America First Companies L.L.C., the principal stockholder of the Manager, and the other stockholders of the Manager; and

+2. to transact such other business as may properly come before the special meeting or any adjournment or postponement thereof.